-From a student, to physical therapist and clinic director, to her current role as a compliance officerAlicia Dulaney, PT, DPT, NCS, has continued to learn and grow at Spooner Physical Therapy to get to where she’s at today.
-Join us as we sit down with Alicia to learn about her journey and what it takes to be a compliance officer at Spooner Physical Therapy!
+From a student to a physical therapist and clinic director to her current role as a compliance officer, Alicia Dulaney, PT, DPT, NCS, has continued to learn and grow at Spooner to get to where she is today.
+Join us as we sit down with Alicia to learn about her journey and what it takes to be a compliance officer at Spooner!

-During my undergrad studies, I had the opportunity to spend some observation hours in (Mike Stratton’s) physical therapy clinic, and from that point on I knew that physical therapy was the route I wanted to go.
+During my undergrad studies, I had the opportunity to spend some observation hours in (Mike Stratton’s) physical therapy clinic, and from that point on, I knew that physical therapy was the route I wanted to go.

 How did you react when you got accepted into Physical Therapy School?